zachleigh/pronounce-php/README.md

 headphones / head-phones /
 ```

-If the destination is set to 'file', use the 'file' option to specify a file to write to.
+If 'destination' is set to 'file', use the 'file' option to specify a file to write to.

 ```
 ./pronounce-php hyphenate reading,eating,shopping --destination=file --file=hyphen.txt